 I created this page to answer questions and concerns about late ducklings that are left behind when the rest of the brood leaves the nest.

 Do the late ducklings die?
-Yes.
+In the wild, yes they do.
 This has made people upset and sad.
 I feel that way too.
 However it is a normal part of nature: little birds that hatch but are too late do not survive.

 Why do they hatch too late?
 When the incubating hen starts to keep the eggs warm they all start developing at that time.
 They stay dormant until then.
 So even though the first one has been in the nest for about two weeks longer than the most recent one, they all start developing at the same time and they all hatch together about 30 days later.